 Tip 2: Learn about a school’s reputation and its licensure success rate before enrolling.

-The bridging program you choose can have a big impact on your future success.
+The health care bridging program you choose can have a big impact on your future success.
 It’s important to look closely at what the program entails before committing to it.

 Start by reaching out to the school.
 Ask about the success rate of your prospective program.
 For example, what percentage of its students go on to pass the licensing exam?
 You can also ask the licensing board that completed your learning assessment if they recommend any schools or programs for you to attend.

 A third option is to simply go online and look at feedback from recent graduates.
 For example, the Ontario Internationally Educated Physical Therapy Bridging (OIEPB) program at the University of Toronto offers several testimonials from past participants on its website.